Hippolyte Visart de Bocarmé: Life

 The couple permanently was short of money.
 After Fougnies's father died, the count's brother-in-law Gustave Fougnies inherited the property.
 As Gustave was unmarried and of weak constitution, Hippolyte Visart de Bocarmé assumed he would inherit the fortune soon.

 In November 1850, Fougnies announced he was to marry, which was a blow to Visart de Bocarmé's hopes.
 On 20 November 1850, he invited his brother-in-law to Château de Bitremont.
 During the dinner Fougnies died, with only the count and countess present in the room.
 Both claimed that Fougnies had died of apoplexy.

 The examination showed however that Fougnies was forced to swallow a poisonous and corrosive substance.
 The well-known Belgian chemist Jean Servais Stas then proved with a toxicologic examination that Visart de Bocarmé had used tobacco extract to poison his brother-in-law.
 Stas earned lasting fame, and his method of identifying the alkaloid poisons is fundamentally the same as that used today.

-After three weeks of trial, the court pronounced sentence of death upon Hippolyte Visart de Bocarme.
+After three weeks of trial, the court pronounced sentence of death upon Hippolyte Visart de Bocarme on 20 June 1851.
 His wife was acquitted.
 Hippolyte Visart de Bocarmé was executed by guillotine on 19 July 1851 at Grand-Place in Mons.